 CMAF Audio Adaptation Sets

-In addition to the general provisions defined in MPEG DASH Adaptation Sets shall comply with the provisions of Table 3.
+In addition to the general provisions defined in 23009-1 [1] Adaptation Sets shall comply with the provisions of Table 3.
 Additional information on the usage if the listed Elements and Attributes may be provided in the codec specific clauses which are indicated in Table 1.

 Table 3 Audio MPD elements and attributes